 Oscar Llorens x J Collab

-I'm building only 250 pair of these Limited edition skis and hand signing and numbering each.
-You'll be one of only 250 skiers in the world with these rare J's on your feet!
+I'm building only 150 pair of these Limited edition skis and hand signing and numbering each.
+Grab a pair before these one-of-a-kind skis sell out.
+You'll be one of only 150 skiers in the world with these rare J's on your feet!

 125 - 96 - 114